Current Eligibility Criteria

 Advanced Placement (AP) courses can be used to fulfill prerequisites.
 The applicant’s undergraduate institution must list the AP course by name (Biology, English, etc.) on its transcript indicating the number of credits granted.
 AP courses are not considered when calculating grade point averages.

-course in animal nutrition is a requirement.
+A course in animal nutrition is a requirement.
 If you attend a college that does not offer an animal nutrition course, you may want to consider taking one via distance learning, such as an internet course or correspondence course offered by an accredited college or university.
-Animal Nutrition courses are offered via distance education at:
+Animal Nutrition courses may be offered at various institutions including, but not limited to:

 Prerequisite or Required Courses for the Current Admissions Cycle